The Out About Scotland complete guide to Saint Andrews Cathedral

 Things to do at Saint Andrews Cathedral

 The town of St. Andrews has become increasingly popular with tourists in recent years, and for good reason.
-Firstly, there’s the world-class golf course which overlooks the seafront and is believed to be the oldest in the world.
-It’s here at this course that historians believe golf was invented and it’s known that the game has been played at St. Andrews links for at least 600 years.
+First, there’s the world-class golf course which overlooks the seafront and is believed to be the oldest in the world.
+It’s at this course where historians believe golf was invented and it’s known that the game has been played at St. Andrews links for at least 600 years.

 The history of Saint Andrews Cathedral